 On-hire and Off-hire surveys are carried out to compare the condition of the vessel before and after the specific contract or phase to see if there was any damage to the vessel during the marine operation.
 The survey may not be included in the marine warranty unless they are specifically included.
 The vessel owner may use another surveyor to conduct such a survey.

-Review of Certificates includes as appropriate depending on the specific marine operation, but not limited to, certificates of crane including crane capability radius and lifting chart, slings, shackles, pin, jacking system, mooring ropes (wire and/or chain), winches, valid classification certificates, bollard pull certification, weighing certificates, any test certificate, including planned maintenance routines etc.
+Review of Certificates (depending on the specific marine operation) includes but not limited to, certificates of crane including crane capability radius and lifting chart, slings, shackles, pin, jacking system, mooring ropes (wire and/or chain), winches, valid classification certificates, bollard pull certification, weighing certificates, any test certificate, including planned maintenance routines etc.

 MWS is to review all relevant marine procedures, method statements e.g., ballast/de-ballast loadout, rigging, launching, installation, etc